rppicomidi/pico-usb-midi-filter/README.md

 git branch -D ep0sz-fn
 git pull
 ```
-Then update TinyUSB and repeat step 4 above to apply the patch again.
+Then update TinyUSB and repeat the patching process above.

 ### Building from the command line and loading the Pico software using the file system interface